Why false claims about Brazil's election are spreading in far-right U.S. circles

 Brazil's president attacks his country's voting system

 In the first round of Brazil's presidential election on Oct.
-2nd, leftist former President Luiz Inácio Lula da Silva finished ahead of the far-right incumbent President Jair Bolsonaro but failed to secure an outright majority.
-The two candidates are headed for a run-off on Oct.
-30th.
+2, leftist former President Luiz Inácio Lula da Silva finished ahead of far-right incumbent President Jair Bolsonaro but failed to secure an outright majority.
+The two candidates are headed for a runoff on Oct.
+30.

 Bolsonaro, who has spent months alleging Brazil's elections are rigged and saying electronic voting machines can't be trusted, performed better in the first round than polling had predicted.
 But that didn't stop the former president from suggesting the results may have been manipulated.